joshbegley/nyt-latest/README.md

 `Stocks were down and Treasury yields were up after Fitch Ratings’ downgrade.
 But the biggest effects of the move may play out over time.`\
 https://nytimes.com/2023/08/03/business/dealbook/fitch-credit-rating-markets.html?searchResultPosition=2

-**The Bank of England Raises Rates Again**\
+**The Bank of England Raises Rates for 14th Meeting in a Row**\
-`Britain’s central bank raised rates for a 14th consecutive time as it warned that some risks from persistent inflation were “crystallizing.”`\
+`Britain’s central bank raised rates to 5.25 percent, the highest since 2008, as it warned that some risks from persistent inflation were “crystallizing.”`\
 https://nytimes.com/2023/08/03/business/bank-of-england-interest-rates.html?searchResultPosition=3

 **A New Subject for a Veteran Documentary Maker: Herself**\